TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/universal-data-graph/concepts/reusing_response_fields.md

 Now it's all about defining the data source URLs.

-For the field `Query.people`, we can simply use the URL to the API:
+For the field `Query.people`, you can simply use the URL to the API:
 ```
 https://people-api.dev/people
 ```